-The present Selections, a new cryptographic voting protocol that is end-to-end verifiable and suitable for Internet voting.
+The authors present Selections, a new cryptographic voting protocol that is end-to-end verifiable and suitable for Internet voting.
 After a one-time in-person registration, voters can cast ballots in an arbitrary number of elections.
-The authors say a system provides over-the-shoulder coercion resistance if a voter can undetectably avoid complying with an adversary that is present during the vote casting process.
-Their system is the first in the literature to offer this property without the voter having to anticipate coercion and pre-compute values.
+They say a system provides over-the-shoulder coercion-resistance if a voter can undetectably avoid complying with an adversary that is present during the vote casting process.
+The system is the first in the literature to offer this property without the voter having to anticipate coercion and precompute values.
 Instead, a voter can employ a panic password.
 They prove that Selections is coercion-resistant against a non-adaptive adversary.